MicrosoftDocs/entra-docs/docs/external-id/tenant-configurations.md

 - If you don't already have a Microsoft Entra tenant and want to try out External ID features in an external tenant, we recommend using the get started experience to start a free trial.

-When you create an tenant, you can set your correct geographic location and your domain name.
+When you create a tenant, you can set your correct geographic location and your domain name.

 > [!NOTE]
 > If you currently use Azure AD B2C, the new workforce and customer tenant model doesn't affect your existing Azure AD B2C tenants.